fleuke/VBIV-Fairland-Norsup-ha/docs/INSTALLATION.md

 ```

 You should see all registers with values.
 If you only see TIMEOUT:
-- Check the EW11A mode (must be Modbus TCP)
+- Check the EW11A mode (must be 'None')
 - Check the IP address and port
 - Check the slave ID

 ---

 ## Step 5: Home Assistant configuration

+!!!!
+Set EW11A mode to modbus again !!!! or else ha won't find anything

 ### 5a.
 Enable packages